MileHacker Logo

 You will encounter a variety of cheeses (Gruyère, Emmental), potatoes, beef, pork, and veal.
 Freshwater fish from Lake Zurich is a local delicacy.
 Bread is a constant companion.

-Common herbs like parsley and chives add freshness.
-The total flavor profile tends to be rich and satisfying.
+Common for instance herbs like parsley and chives add freshness.
+The overall flavor profile tends to be rich and satisfying.

 Dining Customs and Etiquette